SEL-Columbia/infrastructure-planning/missions/ProductionCountdown-20160711.md

     Consider accepting net present value vs consumption curve for energy source X Explain that net present value is a special case of discounted cash flow when there is spending in the first few years
     Look through past np errors
     Modify networker to accept line_length_adjustment_factor
+    Consider using classes for individual part computations for inheritance